thisishauwa/follywood/fantasy_film_game_prd.markdown

 - Scripts are rated (★☆☆☆☆ to ★★★★★)
 - Higher quality scripts cost more or require experience to unlock
-- Option to write your own script = mini-game or long-term reward
 - Genre/script matchups affect box office performance

 **C. Crew & Talent**